JochimM/Delfi-PQ_FDIR/README.md

 - Pi_Calculation.ino: This file verifies the calculation of π, based on the Borwein algorithm, is working.
 - simplebitflip.ino: This file verifies the bit flip is working.
 This file changes the bit for a specified value (e.g. 1000) on a specified location (e.g. bit n° 4) and gives the new value.
-- checkMemAddr.ino: This file verifies the function to check the memoryy address and can be found in the checkMemAddr folder.
+- checkMemAddr.ino: This file verifies the function to check the memory address and can be found in the checkMemAddr folder.

 Furthermore, note there is a trash folder for the user to see what was done, but was found to be unsuccessful.
 However, there is no documentation on this trash folder.